 Summer Maintenance (June-August)

-Peak riding season means peak wear accumulation.
+That’s what makes summer riding endearing to us cyclists—long days and dry conditions.
+But peak riding season means peak wear accumulation.
 Regular attention prevents mid-season failures.

 Weekly chain cleaning and lubrication: Summer dust and road grit mix with lubricant to create grinding paste.
-Clean chain weekly, lube after every ride or two.
+Clean the chain weekly, lube after every ride or two.

 Tubeless sealant refresh: Heat accelerates sealant degradation.
 Check sealant level every 6-8 weeks in summer; top off or replace as needed.